Looking for some advice from those who have been there and done it?

 Philip Graves is a professional triathlete, and the youngest Ironman and 70.3 champion in history.

-Lucy Hall, GB triathlete talks about her selection for the 2012 Olympics, her training, and some tips for junior triathletes.
+Lucy Hall, GB triathlete talks about her selection for the 2012 Olympics, her training, and some triathlon training tips for junior athletes.

 Gwen Jorgensen was the first US triathlete to qualify for London 2012 Olympics, finishing 2nd in the World Championship Series race in London in July 2011.